Google Translate Disclaimer

 • After cleaning, handing garbage or contact with contaminated surfaces

 Note: artificial nails, chipped nail polish and jewelry can harbour germs.
 For this reason, it is recommended that staff at child care centres keep their nails short, unpolished and clean.
+Your hands can be cleaned with either liquid soap and water or alcohol-based hand sanitizer.

-Properly washing your hands with soap and water is the most effective way to clean your hands especially when your hands are visibly dirty.
+Properly washing your hands with liquid soap and water is the most effective way to clean your hands especially when your hands are visibly dirty.
 Children need to be taught how to properly wash their hands.
 The "Happy Birthday" song can be sung twice while scrubbing hands with soap to ensure hands are scrubbed long enough (at least 15 seconds).
 Be sure to cover the entire hands and wrist and don't forget under the nails!
-Septs to washing your hands with soap and water can be found here.
+Steps to washing your hands with soap and water can be found here.

 Alcohol-based hand rub is the most effective when your hands look clean.
 This will allow the sanitizer to kill any microorganisms that are on your hands but not visible.
 Steps to washing hands with ABHR can be found here.
 ABHR should have an alcohol content of 60-90% and not be past its expiration date.
 Some children are too young to use ABHR.
 All children must be supervised when using ABHR as it can be harmful if swallowed.
 Before handling food, soap and water must be used, not ABHR.